North Channel (Great Britain and Ireland): Fixed connections

 In Northern Ireland, Unionist political leaders for decades lobbied the British government to construct a railway tunnel under the Channel, for a better link between Northern Ireland and the rest of the United Kingdom.
 In August 2007 the Centre for Cross-Border Studies proposed the construction of a 34 km long rail bridge or tunnel, estimating that it might cost about £3.5 billion.
 In the Victorian era, engineers proposed a rail tunnel between Stranraer and Belfast.

 In February 2020, the Prime Minister's Office announced that it had initiated work to examine the feasibility of a bridge between Scotland and Northern Ireland.
 The transport route with the shortest sailing distance is that between Campbeltown on the Kintyre peninsula (about 220 km from Glasgow via minor roads) and Ballycastle, County Antrim (about 90 km from Belfast).
 Campbeltown is on the eastern side of the Kintyre peninsula, but the western side is only about 16 km from Torr Head coast to coast.

 The shortest route between Glasgow and Belfast is the route used by the existing ferry service, that via Portpatrick/Stranraer (about 150 km from Glasgow) and Larne (about 35 km from Belfast), a coast-to-coast distance of 45 km.
 This route would require the bridge towers to be erected through Beaufort's Dyke, a 200–300 metre deep trench, heavily contaminated by 'large quantities' of munitions ('small arms, high explosives and incendiary devices') and nuclear waste that had been dumped until 1950s.

-The ex-First Minister of Scotland Nicola Sturgeon said her mind was not closed to the idea but added "if he [the prime minister] has got £20 bn to build such a bridge going spare at the moment – that could be spent on more important priorities".
+The First Minister of Scotland, Nicola Sturgeon, said her mind was not closed to the idea, but added "if he [the prime minister] has got £20bn to build such a bridge going spare at the moment – that could be spent on more important priorities".